NeilD-NYC/NeilD-NYC/README.md

 **Institutional investor.
 AI builder.
 15+ years in alternative investments.**

-I spent two decades on the buy side — reviewing 2,000+ alternative investment managers, deploying $9B+ across asset classes, and running risk and diligence at a $24B multi-family office.
+I spent 15 years on the buy side, reviewing 2,000+ alternative investment managers, deploying $9B+ across asset classes, and running risk and diligence at a $24B multi-family office.
 Now I build AI infrastructure for the same workflows I used to do by hand.

 ---